Skip to content

 Following Log Files on Disk

-If you are creating a service using Docker then make sure to write logs to streams.
+If you are creating a service using Docker, then make sure to write logs to streams.
 An application should not attempt to write to logfiles.
-Instead delegate the logging to Docker.
+Instead, delegate the logging to Docker.
 The twelve factor app has a great principle around logging that explains the importance of this principle.

 However, there are workarounds to be able to still access files using mounts.